QTM 106Luciferianism and the Christian Response

 - Genesis 1:31: "Very good" declaration (anti-Gnostic).

-- Genesis 2:17; 3:4–5: The original warning vs. the Serpent’s offer ("you will be like God").
+- Genesis 2:17; 3:4–5: The original warning vs. the serpent's offer ("you will be like God").

-- Isaiah 14:12–14: The "I will ascend" pattern (Luciferian loop).
+- Isaiah 14:12–14: The "I will ascend" pattern (pride before the fall).

 - Ezekiel 28:12–17 [C]: Typological fall of a cosmic figure; pride corrupting wisdom.